deepmodeling/dpdispatcher/doc/batch.md

 ## OpenAPI

 {dargs:argument}`batcy_type <resources/batch_type>`: `OpenAPI`
 OpenAPI is a new way to submit jobs to Bohrium.
-It using [AccessKey](https://bohrium.dp.tech/personal/setting) instead of username and password.
+It is using [AccessKey](https://bohrium.dp.tech/personal/setting) instead of username and password.
 Read Bohrium documentation for details.

 ## SGE

 {dargs:argument}`batch_type <resources/batch_type>`: `SGE`

 The [Sun Grid Engine (SGE) scheduler](https://gridscheduler.sourceforge.net) is a batch-queueing system distributed resource management.
-The commands and flags of SGE share a lot similarity with PBS except when checking job status.
-Use this argument if one is submitting job to SGE based batch system.
+The commands and flags of SGE share a lot of similarity with PBS except when checking job status.
+Use this argument if one is submitting job to an SGE-based batch system.